 AUT provides doctoral scholarships to highly achieving doctoral research students to AUT University in order to encourage and stimulate doctoral studies in areas of the University’s research capability.

-From 2020 the School of Communication Studies will offer AUT Doctoral Scholarships (Fees).
-The contestable rounds are open to all eligible applicants.
+From 2019 the Faculty of Business, Economics and Law will offer AUT Doctoral Scholarships.
+Application is open to all eligible applicants.
 Applicants may be New Zealand citizens or permanent residents, or International students.
 Applications open one month prior to the closing date.
 Grades for the qualifying degree must be available at the time of application.
 Students awaiting grades must apply in the following round.

 How do students apply?

-Applications must be submitted via the AUT online application portal and open one month prior to any of the three closing dates 1.
-The three contestable rounds are open to all eligible applicants i.e. applicants may be New Zealand citizens or permanent residents, or International students.
-2. Grades for the qualifying degree must be available at the time of application.
+Applications must be submitted via the online AUT Scholarship Application portal and open one month prior to any of the three closing dates a.
+The three contestable rounds are open to all eligible applicants i.e. applicants may be New Zealand citizens or permanent residents, or International students. b.
+Grades for the qualifying degree must be available at the time of application.
 Students awaiting grades must apply in the following round.
-Application is through the AUT Scholarships Application portal.
+Application requirements Application is through the AUT Scholarships Application portal.
 It is not possible to submit incomplete scholarship applications through the online application process.
 In order for the application to be submitted applicants must complete all sections and request the required support statements.
 Incomplete applications will not be forwarded to the selection panel.
-The following will need to be uploaded and submitted with the on-line Application Form: 1.
-Academic transcript(s) for any previous tertiary study that was completed at a university other than AUT.
-2. A brief C.V. (maximum three pages) 3.
-A two-page proposal outlining the intended research using the template provided with the online application form.
-The applicant will be asked to provide the following details: Proposed Topic/Title; Rationale and significance of the study; Key Question/hypothesis/problem/issue to be Investigated; Design of the study; the methodology and research technique(s) to be employed in the study; Research benefits; References.
-Note: the proposal must be two pages only (1,000 words) plus a maximum of one page for any references.
+The following will need to be uploaded and submitted with the on-line Application Form: • Academic transcript(s) for any previous tertiary study that was completed at a university other than AUT • A brief C.V. (maximum three pages) • A two page proposal outlining the intended research using the template provided with the online application form.
+The applicant will be asked to provide the following details: - Proposed Topic/Title - Rationale and significance of the study - Key Question/hypothesis/problem/issue to be Investigated: - Design of the study; the methodology and research technique(s) to be employed in the study - Research benefits - References Note: the proposal must be two pages only (1,000 words) plus a maximum of one page for any references.
 If a longer document is provided you will be asked to revise the document to meet the requirements.
-4. Faculty support: All applicants must contact their faculty in advance of application and seek support for their doctoral research.
+Faculty support: All applicants must contact their faculty in advance of application and seek support for their doctoral research.
 The Head of School (HoS) for the proposed research will be requested, within the application portal, to provide a statement of support indicating that the School is able to provide the appropriate resources for the proposed research necessary to the successful completion of the research.
 The HoS will also provide the names of the proposed supervisory team.
 Reference statements: Two academic reference statements are required for all applicants other than those whose qualifying programme was completed at AUT.
 AUT applicants will be required to provide one referee only.
 Applicants must not submit referee’s reports directly; nominated referees will be sent a request directly from the On-line application system.
 Please advise your referees that they will be receiving an email requesting a reference statement.
 Applicants can submit the application without referees’ statements.
 However, the application will be considered ineligible and will not be released to selection panels without the required reference statements.